iSAI552/Python_Projects/README.md

-# pythonGames
+# Python_Projects
-This Repository contains simple games which are build using python.
-These games are build using various GUI python libraries like turtle, trinket, etc.
+This Repository contains Projects which are build using python.
+It contains projects using different kinds of libraries and different programming techniques.